 Kanie-Town [Only Shrine Rituals Held]

-Only shrine rituals to be held in 2020 (not open to the public)
+Only shrine rituals to be held in 2021 (not open to the public).

-*: There will be no fireworks and street stalls connected to the Evening Festival or Morning Festival
+*: There will be no fireworks or street stalls in connection with the Evening Festival or Morning Festival

 A River Festival With a 400-Year History